Sijoma/openeo-sentinel-referencedata/README.md

 # Sentinel reference dataset for the OpenEO backend validation

 The aim of this dataset is to have a common base of data to validate the OpenEO processes.
-It consists of Sentinel 1, 2 and 3 data and has a total size of around 50 GB.
+It consists of Sentinel 1, 2 and 3 data.

 ## Overview